What is guerrilla marketing?

 Speed

-Once a guerrilla marketing campaign begins, it is crucial that it be executed with precision, discipline, and speed.
-Momentum is critical to successful competitive activity and momentum is enhanced by speed.
+Once a guerrilla marketing campaign begins, it must be executed with precision, discipline, and speed.
+Momentum is critical to successful competitive activity, and speed enhances momentum.

-It is important to wait until the most opportune moment to execute a campaign, but once it starts, speed is a critical element of success.
+It is essential to wait until the most opportune moment to execute a campaign, but speed is a critical element of success once it starts.

 Aggressiveness

-Boldness, energy, and focused power are important to winning in an environment where you are the underdog.
+Boldness, energy, and focused power are essential to winning in an environment where you are the underdog.
 Since you are not fighting a “fair fight,” it is crucial to execute boldly and energetically.

-Much like speed and momentum, aggressiveness ensures that forward progress is maintained to allow the campaign and mission to succeed with the minimum cost and use of valuable resources.
+Much like speed and momentum, aggressiveness ensures that progress is maintained, allowing the campaign and mission to succeed with the minimum cost and use of valuable resources.

 Planning

-Commandos prepare for every mission relentlessly, rehearsing the primary plan and a variety of contingency plans.
-These contingency plans need to be done if the primary plan can’t be executed as expected.
+Commandos relentlessly prepare for every mission, rehearsing the primary and contingency plans.
+These contingency plans must be done if the primary plan can't be executed as expected.

 Business wargames are an excellent tool for planning and preparing for contingencies.
 These war game sessions allow you to prepare efficiently for competitive situations that can be fatal to the mission if not well considered.

 Since ancient times, humans have been attracted to things that differ from themselves.
-For example, we may prefer to wear clothes that are more colorful or patterns than our own.
-In the same way, asymmetrical designs can be a great tool for increasing sales and making your brand stand out in the crowd of competitors.
+For example, we may prefer to wear more colorful clothes or patterns than our own.
+In the same way, asymmetrical designs can be an excellent tool for increasing sales and making your brand stand out in the crowd of competitors.

-Asymmetry is a powerful tool in marketing.
-The power of asymmetry comes from its ability to appeal to our unconscious minds.
-When we see an object that has been designed asymmetrically, we are drawn to it and want it more than the symmetrical version of the same product.
+Asymmetry is a powerful marketing tool.
+Its power comes from its ability to appeal to our unconscious minds.
+When we see an object designed asymmetrically, we are drawn to it and want it more than the symmetrical version of the same product.

-The power of asymmetric marketing is now a common practice, but some marketers are still reluctant to embrace it.
+The power of asymmetric marketing is now typical, but some marketers are still reluctant to embrace it.
 This can be because we have overlooked asymmetry in marketing for so long.
 However, this could not be further from the truth.

 It's no wonder that asymmetry is used so often to attract attention.
 The average human can distinguish between different shapes and forms as soon as they are born.